Medicine — M.D. with Medical Scientist — Ph.D.

 The program is designed to attract students who are energized by doing research and who want to contribute substantially to this enterprise.

-Students enter this combined degrees program through the Integrated Biomedical Graduate Studies (IGBS) graduate programs (anatomy, biochemistry, microbiology and molecular genetics, pharmacology, and physiology).
+Students enter this combined degrees program through the Integrated Biomedical Graduate Studies (IGBS) graduate programs (anatomy; cancer, developmental and regenerative biology; infection, immunity, and inflammation; or neuroscience, systems biology, and bioengineering).
 In the first year, students participate in a scientifically integrated program that includes biochemistry, molecular biology, physiology, pharmacology, and anatomy.
 While in the first year, students also rotate through the laboratories of selected faculty members.

 In the second year, students increase their involvement in individual laboratory projects while continuing to complete graduate course requirements.
 Students in selected areas may also be asked to serve as teaching assistants for graduate or medical classes.
 Students pursuing the combined degrees may also be involved with joint basic science and clinical meetings and conferences with the aim of understanding the interrelationships between laboratory-based and clinical research.

 Upon demonstration of laboratory success, as indicated by completion of a first-author manuscript, the student will continue on to the traditional first two years of the medical school curriculum.
 It is anticipated that the amount of time required to demonstrate laboratory success will be two-to-three years.
 Successful students who have acquired essential laboratory skills should continue their affiliation with the host laboratory and continue research progress as time permits while in the medical school curriculum.